ryryanb/confidentialmessenger/README.md

 6. Create an NGINX service to host the web application.
 Refer to the following resource: https://hbhhathorn.medium.com/install-an-asp-net-core-web-api-on-linux-ubuntu-18-04-and-host-with-nginx-and-ssl-2ed9df7371fb
 5. Open a browser and navigate to the web application.

+ConfidentialMessenger is a POC chat application I developed for a client.
+The client repository is: https://github.com/stefanotempesta/ConfidentialMessenger